Frequently Asked Questions

 A: Hotels for Heroes provides hotel rooms to the families of wounded, injured, and ill military service members who are undergoing treatment at authorized medical centers when a Fisher House is not available.
 In general, the focus of Hotels for Heroes support is for situations involving significant medical events and emergencies.
 It is not intended for general visits during ongoing outpatient care.

-“Service member” is defined as: An active duty member of the military, to include National Guard and reservists.
+“Service member” is defined as: An active duty member of the military, to include National Guard and reservists on active duty status.

-Retiree’s and Veterans are only eligible in situations when the request originates through a Fisher House that would provide lodging for that veteran, but cannot because the Fisher House is at capacity.
+Veterans are only eligible when the request originates through a Fisher House that would provide lodging for that veteran, but cannot because the Fisher House is full.

 Q: Can the Hotels program be utilized in place of a Fisher House?

-Q: How do I request assistance from Hotels for Heroes?
+Q: Who can request assistance from Hotels for Heroes?

 A: Requests for lodging come from two primary sources:

-- Fisher House managers make referrals when the local Fisher House is at capacity in order to provide lodging for a family until a room at the house becomes available.
+- Fisher House managers make Hotels for Heroes requests when the local Fisher House is full in order to provide lodging for a family until a room at the house becomes available.

 Q: What expense does a Hotels for Heroes reservation cover?